songzhaozhe/dm/README.md

 python xgboost_train.py
 ```
 You can also modify the parameters of XGBoost with command line arguments as follow:
-* -dir ... path to the dataset - don't required if you save your data in recommended way
+* -dir ... path to the dataset - unrequired if you save your data in recommended way.
-* -ts 5 ... time step - how many ticks you wish to use to predict the price trend. default is 5
+* -ts 5 ... time step - how many ticks you wish to use to predict the price trend.
+Default is 5.
-* -eta 0.1 ... the shrinkage rate, which is equal to learning rate in other model. a float number from 0 to 1. default is 0.1
+* -eta 0.1 ... the shrinkage rate, which is equal to learning rate in other model.
+A float number from 0 to 1.
+Default is 0.1.
 * -maxd 12 ... max depth for one tree.
-A large depth may lead to overfitting problem. default is 12
+A large depth may lead to overfitting problem.
+Default is 12.
-* -nth 4 ... number of tread used for training. default is 4
+* -nth 4 ... number of tread used for training.
+Default is 4.
-* -round 15 ... number of training round. default is 15
+* -round 15 ... number of training round.
+Default is 15.
 * -s 1 ...
-0 for print the training log and 1 for not. default is 1
+0 for print the training log and 1 for not.
+Default is 1.

 # Contributors
 Zhaozhe Song, Wenhao Qu